Popular Names for Female Demons | The Allure of the Dark Side

 “To me, the thing that is worse than death is betrayal.
 You see, I could conceive death, but I could not conceive betrayal.” – Malcolm X

 This quote might as well be the motto of many female demons.
-They’ have been betrayed, cast out, or misunderstood, and now they are out for revenge.
+They have been betrayed, cast out, or misunderstood, and now they are out for revenge.
 And let’s be honest, who hasn’t felt like unleashing a little hellfire after being wronged?

-From Ancient Lore to Modern Pop Culture | The Evolution of Female Demon Names
+From Ancient Lore to Modern Pop Culture | Female Demon Names

 Alright, history buffs, let’s take a trip down memory lane.
 Female demons have been around since humans first started telling stories around the campfire.